-- 2.3.
-The Government currently intends that changes to the Financial Assessment regime for adult social care will take effect from October 2023.
-However, it is important to note that there is a possibility that the Government's upcoming 'fiscal event' scheduled for the 31st of October 2022 may result in a change to this timetable, with the planned changes possibly coming into effect a year or more later than planned.
-A verbal update will therefore be provided to the Panel at the meeting. - 2.4.
-The Act introduces a number of changes to the Financial Assessment regime for Adult Social Care primarily focused on the capital limits applicable to assessing how much an individual contributes to the cost of their care as well as on the introduction of a cap on the lifetime cost of care. - 2.5.
+- 3.2.
+The Government originally intended to change the Financial Assessment regime for adult social care from October 2023.
+However, as part of the Government's Autumn Statement on the 17th of November 2022 a two-year delay to implementation was announced.
+This means that the charging reforms are now intended to come into effect from October 2025. - 3.3.
+The detail below is based on the changes that were scheduled to take effect in October 2023.
+It is possible that prior to implementation in 2025 there may be revisions to the changes, and nearer to the implementation date a further report will be brought to the Board to advise of any such amendments. - 3.4.
+The Act introduces a number of changes to the Financial Assessment regime for Adult Social Care primarily focused on the capital limits applicable to assessing how much an individual contributes to the cost of their care as well as on the introduction of a cap on the lifetime cost of care. - 3.5.
 There are currently two capital limits known as the lower and upper capital limits.
 The lower capital limit is £14,250, while the upper limit is £23,250.
 Where an individual has assets, usually savings or property, with a value above the upper capital limit they are required to pay the full cost of their care.
 Between the upper and lower capital limits the Council will (depending on the individual's income and other factors) contribute to the cost of the individual's care.
-Capital below the lower capital limit is disregarded for the purposes of assessing the individual's ability to contribute to the cost of their care. - 2.6.
-From October 2023 changes to the upper and lower capital thresholds are scheduled to take effect.
+Capital below the lower capital limit is disregarded for the purposes of assessing the individual's ability to contribute to the cost of their care.

+- 3.6.
+From October 2025 changes to the upper and lower capital thresholds are scheduled to take effect.
 These changes will raise the upper capital threshold to £100,000 and the lower to £20,000.
-This will have the effect of meaning that the Council will (depending on income and other factors) commence contributing to the cost of an individual's care at an earlier point and for longer.
+This means that the Council will (depending on income and other factors) commence contributing to the cost of an individual's care at an earlier point and for longer.
 It will also mean that the amount of capital to be disregarded increases.
 The implication of both changes is increased cost to the Council.
-The Government has announced additional funding for Local Authorities from 2023/24 onwards in respect of these additional costs.
-It is not yet known either whether the national funding will be sufficient to meet the increase in costs, nor what the formula for allocating funding to individual local authorities will be.
-There is, therefore, a degree of uncertainty about the net future impact of the proposed changes for the Council. - 2.7.
+The Government had previously announced additional funding for Local Authorities from 2023/24 onwards in respect of these additional costs.
+As a result of the delay in implementation announced on the 17th of November there is now no clarity as to whether additional funding will be made available to support the delayed implementation.
+There remains, therefore, a significant degree of uncertainty about the net future impact of the proposed changes for the Council. - 3.7.
 The changes to the capital limits are summarised in the diagram below.